-The Dysart Unified School District No. 89 does not discriminate on the basis of race, color, national origin, religion, sex, age or disability in its programs and activities and provides equal access to the Boy Scouts, Girl Scouts and other designated youth groups.
+The Dysart Unified School District No. 89 does not discriminate against any person based upon that person's race, color, religion, disability, pregnancy and parenting, sex (including sexual orientation and gender identity), national origin, veteran's status, and genetic code.
 The lack of English language skills shall not be a barrier to admission or participation in the District's programs and activities.
 This compliance includes the Career and Technical Education department of the Dysart Unified School District and its programs which include: Marketing, Communications Media, Public Service Careers, Education and Training, Engineering Science & Information Technology, Construction Science, Family Consumer Sciences, Health Careers and Transportation Technologies.
 The Dysart Unified School District No. 89 does not discriminate in its hiring or employment practices.
 This notice is provided as required by Title VI of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972; the Age Discrimination Act of 1975; and the Americans with Disabilities Act of 1990.
 Please forward inquiries and requests for additional information regarding these laws to the designated compliance officer:

 Compliance Title VI, Title IX

 Dr. Jayne Wieferich • Director, Human Resources

 Dysart Unified School District

-15802 N. Parkview Pl.
+15802 N. Parkview PI.
 Surprise, Az 85374

 (623) 876-7876

-Compliance Title II

-Ashley Longoria • Director, Federal Projects

-Dysart Unified School District

-15802 N. Parkview Pl.
-Surprise, Az 85374
+Compliance Title II Sunny Resch • Director, Federal Projects Dysart Unified School District 15802 N. Parkview Pl.
+Surprise, Az 85374 (623)876-7066

-(623)876-7066